Norwegian campaign of 1716: Background

+Despite the return of Charles, Sweden's position remained precarious by 1716.
+Sweden had few allies left, mainly relying on Emperor Charles VI and Louis XIV of France.
+The latter seemed keen on restoring the Franco-Swedish alliance, for a treaty signed in March 1715 provided Sweden with 600,000 riksdaler for the remaining duration of the war.
+Moreover, the subsidies brought in the enlistment of foreign troops, particularly French engineers and officers, in droves.
+There were negotiations with the Emperor in 1715.
+Charles sought his support on the issue of Sweden's German possessions.
+Indeed, Charles VI was covertly supportive.
+However, it was clear that both Hanover and Prussia were too strong for Austria to dislodge.
+Worse yet, French mediation efforts in the war had created suspicion among the Emperor's inner circle, and the outbreak of the Ottoman-Venetian War in 1714 eventually diverted Austria's attention elsewhere.
+Therefore, the negotiations yielded no result, and with Prussia's declaration of war on Sweden, it became clear that Sweden's position in Germany could not be salvaged.

+Though Charles' return reinstated optimism among the army and people, the anti-Swedish coalition was planning a multi-pronged attack on Sweden.
+Peter I of Russia would attack from Finland, while Frederick IV was to land in Scania.

 Prelude

-During the Siege of Stralsund, a Norwegian deserter informed Prince Frederick about the apparent lack of defense in Norway.
+During the siege of Stralsund, a Norwegian deserter informed Prince Frederick about the apparent lack of defense in Norway.
 Subsequent discussions led to the formulation of a brief invasion plan.
 With this information, Prince Frederick advised Charles to prepare for a winter or spring offensive into Norway.
 Charles agreed, partly to divert Denmark-Norway's attention from the German campaign.
 However, the navy had to be rearmed first, as any future campaign would require its support.
-Winter's arrival meant that the plan for Norway was put on hold.
-Charles now intended to cross the frozen Øresund with 10,000–12,000 men from Landskrona and compel Frederick IV to peace.
+The arrival of winter, however, meant that the plan for Norway was put on hold.
+Charles now intended to cross the frozen Øresund (the sound) with 10,000–12,000 men from Landskrona and compel Frederick IV to peace.
 Swedish troops even captured the island of Hven.
 However, a storm broke up the ice at the last minute, prompting Charles to redirect his focus to Norway.
-(Note: As Hatton notes, the invasion of Zealand may have served as a potential cover for the campaign in Norway.)
-By invading Norway, Charles hoped to divert the attention of the coalition by opening a front in the west and to halt the planned invasion of Scania.
-Additionally, he hoped to place pressure on George I, who had recently joined the war against Sweden.
-Furthermore, the Swedish historian Otto Sjögren claims a financial motive for the campaign, as the troop numbers were adequate for the capture of Kongsberg, but insufficient for the conquest of Norway.
+(Note: As Hatton notes, the invasion of Zealand may have served as a feint for the campaign in Norway.)